 Elena is a visiting graduate student from the University of Liége in Belgium where she is working in the lab of our longtime colleague Anne-Simone Parent.
 Her interests are in neuroendocrinology and the study of "endocrine disrupting chemicals" (EDCs) that are ubiquitous toxins in our environment.
 During her visit to the lab, she is testing the effect of EDCs on gene expression and development in the dentate gyrus of the hippocampus.

 Teyline joined the Westbrook lab as a research assistant in May 2023 and is interested in studying neuroplasticity and the mechanisms of psychedelics.
 Teyline received a bachelor's degree in neuroscience, with minors in fine art and psychology, from Washington State University - Vancouver.
 Outside the lab, Teyline likes to read books, make art, and play guitar.

 BS Psychobiology, (expected), University of California, Los Angeles 2026

 Natalie is a rising sophomore at the University of California, Los Angeles majoring in Psychobiology.
 During the year, she volunteers in Ronald Reagan Hospital’s Traumatic Brain Injury recovery unit.
 This summer at the Westbrook lab, she hopes to gain insight on methods of studying brain science using mouse models, as well as gaining valuable lab experience.

 Sharing space with our collaborators

-The lab of Eric Schnell works within the Westbrook lab at the Vollum Institute and will move to new laboratory space in the Portland VA Medical Center in late 2021 or early 2022.
+The lab of Eric Schnell works with the Westbrook lab at the Vollum Institute and moved to new laboratory space in the Portland VA Medical Center in 2022.
 Information on their research interests and projects can be found at the https://www.ohsu.edu/school-of-medicine/anesthesiology-research/schnell-lab.